 unit and then added to security policies.
 For example, you can create

-Security Profile group that includes profiles
+a threats Security Profile group that includes profiles

 for Antivirus, Anti-Spyware, and Vulnerability Protection and then